austinbrian/austinbrian.github.io/about.md

 ----
 ## Experience
+### OneGlobe
+**Reston, VA**
+*Technical consulting and design firm working with DoD and corporate clients*
+**Data Scientist** *May 2020 - present*
+* Aligned to [Kessel Run](https://kesselrun.af.mil/), a software factory within the US Air Force
+* Serve as technical lead for the development of a user analytics platform within the Enterprise AI product portfolio.

 ### U.Group
 **Arlington, VA**
 *Technical consulting and design firm working with DoD and corporate clients*
-**Data Scientist** *November 2018 - present*
+**Data Scientist** *November 2018 - May 2020*
+* Wrote machine learning and graph data mining algorithms to perform entity resolution and draw insights from military intelligence data, maintaining a custom API also developed for the prototype.
-* Led development of data pipeline for military intelligence product prototype to ingest, transform, and build relationships in a graph database.
-Wrote machine learning and heuristic algorithms to draw insights from the data and pass them to front-end developers using a custom API.
+* Led development of data pipeline for military intelligence product prototype to ingest, transform, and build relationships in a graph database as an implementation of a knowledge graph for proprietary data.
 * Deployed prototype pipeline as microservices architecture using Docker on a client-owned AWS instance.

 ### Excella Consulting